 - Grow your investments gradually.
 Investing is a marathon, not a sprint.
 As time goes on, you’ll gain experience and get better at it.
 With that in mind, it’s probably best to start by investing just a small amount of money; save the bigger amounts for later when you have more experience and capital.

 - Think long-term.
-Investing in the EURO STOXX 50 can work well as a long-term strategy, if you’ve got the stomach to try and hold for big gains in a bull market.
+Stock Indices can work well as a long-term strategy, if you’ve got the stomach to try and hold for big gains in a bull market.
 Just make sure you avoid investing during bear markets, as indices around the world struggle in these conditions.

 3. Choose a platform to invest with

-Here are some of the best options for investing in the EURO STOXX 50:
+Here are some of the best options for how to invest:

 - Brokers & trading platforms.
-Online brokers enable you to invest in the EURO STOXX 50 Index quickly, easily, and inexpensively.
+Online brokers enable you to get started on the stock market quickly, easily, and inexpensively.
 However, what online brokers don’t usually offer is in-depth investment advice.
 So if you’re looking for a higher level of customer service, you’ll want to go a different route.

 - Robo advisors.
 Robo advisors use algorithms to execute trades, meaning human beings don’t need to be involved at the moment that trades are placed (including yourself).
 Some robo advisors will also allow you to discuss your investment strategy with an human advisor to help you make the right decisions, which – combined with their relatively low trading fees – can make robo advisors an attractive option for investors.
 Just keep in mind that robo advisors are still usually a more hands-off approach to investing than you’ll get with a dedicated financial advisor.

 - Financial advisors.
 Financial advisors offer the most help to investors.
 They will assess your financial goals in depth, and explain how each investment decision fits with those goals.
-In this case, though, those services might not be needed, since investing in the EURO STOXX 50 Index isn’t all that complicated and so shelling out for a financial advisor may be a waste of money.
+In this case, though, those services might not be needed, since EURO STOXX 50 Index investing isn’t all that complicated and so shelling out for a financial advisor may be a waste of money.

 - Banks.
-If you invest in the EURO STOXX 50 with your bank, you can gain the convenience of having all of your financial instruments (checking account, savings account, mortgage, line of credit, investments, etc.) in one place.
+If you use your bank, you can gain the convenience of having all of your financial instruments (checking account, savings account, mortgage, line of credit, investments, etc.) in one place.
 The problem is that banks tend to charge high fees, and for these fees all you really get is added convenience – unlike the added investment advice you get with a financial advisor.
 Most investors are better off investing somewhere other than with their bank.

 Ready?
 Here’s our top recommended broker